The essential food checklist for your open-air holiday

 But we know you want to spend more of your time enjoying your meals, than shopping and preparing them.
-Yes, of course choosing specialties at the local market is a joy and collecting freshly baked pastries in the mornings is a lovely way to meet the shopkeepers in the area, however, to avoid long supermarket excursions, simply follow these simple tips to lighten the lists.
+Yes, of course choosing specialties at the local market is a joy and collecting freshly baked pastries in the mornings is a lovely way to meet the shopkeepers in the area.
+However, to avoid long supermarket excursions, follow these simple tips to lighten the lists.

 For the journey

-To start your open-air holiday on the right note, have some little snacks ready to enjoy on the journey.
-Water, protein bars, fruit and wraps are good for travelling.
-Any snacks leftover will be great on hikes and adventures throughout your holiday.
+To start your open-air holiday on the right note, have snacks ready to enjoy on the journey.
+Water, protein bars, fruit and nuts are good for travelling.
+Bring lots to keep you going throughout all the hikes and adventures of your holiday.

 The day of arrival